OSHA Defense Attorney in Mobile, AL

 What Can an OSHA Defense Attorney in Mobile, AL Do For You?

-At Trent Cotney, P.A., we have a great deal of experience helping clients both prepare for OSHA inspections and defend themselves against an OSHA citation.
+At Cotney Construction Law, we have a great deal of experience helping clients both prepare for OSHA inspections and defend themselves against an OSHA citation.
 We stay abreast of additions and changes to OSHA regulations and provide guidance to clients to help them stay in compliance.
 We also work with clients to determine if the should challenge an OSHA citation or not.
 If they choose to challenge the OSHA citation, we will utilize our resources to provide the best defense possible.

 How to Challenge an OSHA Citation